-I am a PhD candidate in Computer Science at NTU Singapore, broadly interested in Trustworthy Reinforcement Learning and its applications to safety-critical domains.
-My research focuses on improving the transparency, safety, robustness, and verifiability of RL policies.
-Currently, I am exploring neurosymbolic approaches, such as programmatic policies, to enhance trustworthiness by leveraging their inherent interpretability and amenability to formal verification.
+I am a PhD candidate in Computer Science at NTU Singapore, with broad research interests in Trustworthy Reinforcement Learning and its applications to safety-critical domains.
+My work focuses on enhancing the transparency, safety, robustness, and verifiability of RL policies.
+Currently, I am exploring Neurosymbolic approaches, particularly programmatic policies, that enable seamless integration of human/domain knowledge and strengthen trustworthiness through their inherent interpretability and amenability for formal verification.

 In parallel, I have a strong interest in Neurosymbolic AI, particularly in developing end-to-end methods that support explicit knowledge representation and reasoning, integrating both System 1 (intuitive) and System 2 (deliberative) processes.
-To deepen my conceptual understanding of AI, I actively study foundational mathematical topics such as learning theory, logic, and statistics.
+To deepen my conceptual understanding of AI, I enjoy understanding foundational mathematical topics such as learning theory, and statistics.

 Before joining NTU, I completed my Master’s degree in Computer Science at the Indian Statistical Institute (ISI), Kolkata, India, and my Bachelor’s degree in Electronics and Instrumentation at NIT Silchar, India.

-Coming Soon!: Giving Back – a series of notebooks implementing NeSy/RLHF/GenAI models from scratch.
+Coming Soon!: Giving Back: a series of notebooks implementing NeSy/GenAI models from scratch.

 [Apr 2025] AI4X Workshop paper on Programmatic Reinforcement Learning for Trustworthy Microgrid Management, which discusses the ∂PRL approach for energy management in microgrids.